morganbrooks/MDAPy/README.md

 2. Unzip and place the folder in an easy to locate area, like 'Documents'

 3. Download and sign up for Docker.
-- If using a newer computer Download and sign up for an account here: https://www.docker.com/
+- If using a newer computer download and sign up for an account here: https://www.docker.com/
 - If using an older computer download and sign up for an account using an older version: https://docs.docker.com/desktop/previous-versions/archive-windows/

-4. Once docker is downloaded, locate the terminal (on Apple within utilities) or command prompt (on PC)
+4. Once docker is downloaded, locate the terminal (Apple) or command prompt (PC)

 5. Locate the folder where you put MDAPy in your terminal.
 To do this type: